 Discover Israel’s culinary traditions from Tel Aviv to Jerusalem

 Discover the classic dishes and delectable delights of Israel and the Palestinian Territories on this Real Food Adventure.
-Savour shakshuka in Tel Aviv, learn the tricks of tahini from the Samaritans of Nablus, break bread with Druze folk in Buq’ata and sample mouth-watering knafeh.
+Savour shakshuka in Tel Aviv, learn the tricks of tahini in Nablus, break bread with Druze folk in Buq’ata and sample mouth-watering knafeh.
 In between these delicious diversions, float on the Dead Sea, drink wine in the Negev desert and see the holy sights of Jerusalem.
 Brimming with charismatic cuisine and rich history, this is an epicurean odyssey to remember.

-Feast on classic dishes in Israel’s legendary local eateries, from shakshouka to a beloved hummus institution in the Old City of Jerusalem
+Feast on classic dishes in Israel’s legendary local eateries, from shakshuka to a beloved hummus institution in the Old City of Jerusalem

 Take a dip in the famously salty unsinkable Dead Sea

 Learn some age-old kitchen secrets cooking up a storm with Druze villagers who are agricultural people, tending olive groves and fruit orchards.

 Savour Jewish dishes in a local home in the Negev Desert

-Enjoy a full-day tour of Jerusalem, visiting the Church of the Holy Sepulchre and the excellent Machane Yehuda food market
+Enjoy a full-day tour of Jerusalem, visiting the Church of the Holy Sepulchre and the excellent Machane Yehuda market

 This trip aims to give you an exciting, diverse and well-rounded experience of a country’s cuisine.
-While we endeavour to cater for specific dietary requirements (let us know in advance), some meals and food activities are set in advance and may be difficult to adjust.
+While we endeavour to cater for specific dietary requirements (let us know at time of booking), some meals and food activities are set in advance and may be difficult to adjust.

 The West Bank is full of welcoming people, markets and food.
 It's also one of separation and hardship, however, so crossing through the area can be confronting.
 This is a politically sensitive region, and we do our best to provide a balanced overview.
 We ask that travellers keep an open mind when they visit.